ssitkowx/Template/README.md

-# Display
+# Template
 # I. Description:
-General class for display.
+Template for projects and packages.

 # II.
 Assumption:
 - The code should be dependent only on C/C++ language libraries,